 The O-Shot® is a revolutionary approach to improve sexual relations and urinary incontinence.

-The results of this safe, non-surgical 20-minute procedure are dramatic and long lasting.
+The results of this safe, non-surgical 20-minute procedure are dramatic and long-lasting.
 Women report significant improvement in stimulation, sensitivity, arousal, and sex drive.
-Problems related to leaky bladders often resolve.
+Problems related to leaky bladders are often resolved.

 ALTHOUGH EACH WOMAN’S *EXPERIENCE VARIES, BENEFITS OF THE O-SHOT® INCLUDE:

 - Greater arousal from clitoral stimulation

 - Younger, smoother skin of the vulva (lips of the vagina)

 - Decreased pain for those with dyspareunia (pain during sexual intercourse)